Kortemme-Lab/loop_modeling/input/README.rst

 Input data
 ==========
-The structures comprising the loop modeling benchmark were compiled from datasets published by Wang et al. and Sellers et al. (references below).
-Each structure in the loop benchmark is associated with two files: a PDB file and a loop file.
-The PDB files specify coordinates for entire proteins, including the loop regions to be modeled.
-These coordinates have been pre-minimized in the rosetta force field.
+The structures comprising the loop modeling benchmark were compiled from datasets published by Fiser et al. and Zhu et al. (references below).
+Each case in the loop benchmark is associated with two types of input: a PDB file describing the protein structure and a loop definition identifying the region where the loop should be inserted.

+The structural files (input/structures/rcsb/original) identified by the datasets contain the coordinates for the loop region which allows us to determine how closely a computational method can predict the loop structure.
+Depending on the method, including the loop and surrounding sidechain coordinates may bias the prediction by including native structural information.
+For this reason, we have included input files with the loop residues and surrounding sidechains removed (input/structures/rcsb/pruned).
+For the sidechain removal, we chose to remove any sidechain with a heavy atom within 10 angstroms of any heavy atom of a loop residue.
+The code used to remove these coordinates can be found in the input/preparation directory.
+This allows us to benchmark methods using the type of input to which loop modeling methods will commonly be applied in practice.

+Loop definitions specify the regions to be modeled.
+We have included those in JSON_ format (input/structures/loop_definitions.json).
+There is one loop definition per PDB structure and the definition identifies the chain, first residue, and last residue of the loop where the residue identifiers use the PDB format (columns 23-27 of the coordinate records).
+The loop definitions are taken from the Mandell et al. paper and include loops not including in the benchmark proper as they were removed by Mandell et al. for not passing criteria defined in that paper (the PassedFilter field indicates whether the loop should be considered in this benchmark).
+The definition also includes the canonical amino acid sequence and a reference to the publication which included the case in its dataset.

+We also provide input files for use with Rosetta methods which have been preminimized in the Rosetta all-atom force field (input/structures/rosetta).
+First, the full structures were minimized in the force field / score function (input/structures/rosetta/preminimized).
+The Rosetta score terms are included for each structure.
+Next, we removed the loop residues from the structures as we did for the original structures (input/structures/rosetta/pruned).
+The Rosetta methods considered here perform optimally if the N and CA atoms of the first loop residue and the CA and C atoms of the last loop residue are retained so we have done so.
+The information needed to rebuild the loop (the loop definition and sequence) are provided in a JSON and FASTA file for each case, with the JSON files again using PDB residue identifiers.
+Finally, a set of structures for use with particular Rosetta loop modeling methods (CCD, KIC, NGK) are provided (input/structures/rosetta/kic).
+We added the loop residue backbone atoms back into these structures but in an arbitrary and non-native conformation and provided Rosetta loop definition files using Rosetta residue numbering (consecutive positive, non-zero integers).
+These structures are currently used to benchmark certain Rosetta methods.

-The loop files specify the regions to be modeled.
-The protocols are expected to discard coordinate information from within these regions and to predict a loop conformation based only on the structure of the rest of the protein.
-The loop files are in the file format rosetta uses to identify loops, although unfortunately this format is opaque and poorly documented.
-Each loop file consists of 5 numbers:  The first is the start of the loop, the second is where the loop should be broken (for protocols that need this information), the third is the end of the loop, the fourth is the "skip rate" (which only matters when multiple loops are being sampled), and the fifth is a boolean indicating whether or not the initial loop coordinates should be discarded.
-Although this format is specific to rosetta, it should be easy to for other protocols to parse as well.
+The Rosetta loops_ file format is particular to that software suite.
+It specifies the start and end loop residues using Rosetta residue numbering and can additionally specify a cut point, a "skip rate" (this only matters when multiple loops are being sampled), and a boolean indicating whether or not the initial loop coordinates should be discarded.

 The sets of structures constituting benchmark sets are specified in the *.pdbs files.
 These files are simply newline-delimited lists of PDB files to be used in a benchmark.
 Their file extension does not matter.
-The reason for having multiple benchmark sets is mostly for debugging; during development it's nice to be able to run a reduced set of structures to get a quick idea for how a protocol is performing.
+The reason for having multiple benchmark sets is mainly for the purposes of debugging and development.

 Table of Contents
 =================